-This season’s lambs will be growing fast and hence eating large amounts of pasture in competition with their mothers, whose milk supply will be falling off rapidly.
-People forget that ewes reach peak milk lactation as soon as week 4 after lambing.
-Notice this by the way ewes don’t stand for long any more to let lambs suckle, and move away quickly after their lambs arrive to bunt them up off the ground!
+By now this season’s lambs will be growing fast and eating large amounts of pasture in competition with their mothers, whose milk supply will have peaked.
+People forget that ewes reach peak lactation as soon as week 4 after lambing and you can see this by the way they don’t stand for long to let lambs suckle.
+They move away quickly after their lambs arrive to bunt them up off the ground as they grow!

-Docking should be over and there is still a welfare problem of lambs having their tails docked too short.
+Docking should be over but there is still a welfare problem with lambs having their tails docked too short.
 Stud breeders are some of the worst offenders when you see their rams at sales – they have no tail dock at all to highlight their rear ends!